 - Invite people as guests - You can invite anyone to be a guest in your company, and limit their access by creating a shared vault just for them.
 Or, if you trust them enough, give them access to an existing vault instead.
 Guests don’t have their own private vaults, and they can only access one shared vault at a time.
 Guest access can be easily revoked when it’s no longer needed.

-1Password Business has many strings to its bow, and password sharing is just the start.
+There are lots of security and productivity benefits to using 1Password Business, and sharing passwords is just the tip of the iceberg.
 With advanced reporting and the ability to connect with existing system like Okta and Active Directory, 1Password Business is the last piece of the puzzle you might not realize you were looking for.